Ingleside, Texas: History

+Ingleside was founded by George C. Hatch in 1854.
+Among the original community of Ingleside were Walter Ingalls, Henry Nold, James Aware, John Pollard, John W. Vineyard, and others.
+The 3,800 acres Hatch acquired was sold to the various residents of the community, and the name "Ingleside" came from John Vineyard whom allegedly named it after his ancestral home in Scotland.

 Ingleside was the home to Naval Station Ingleside.
 On August 24, 2005, the BRAC Commission voted to close the base.
 In 2010, the main base property was turned over to the Port of Corpus Christi.

 Arts and culture

 Ingleside Public Library contains books, media, and access to online services.

 Education

 Most of the City of Ingleside is served by the Ingleside Independent School District.
 Small sections are in the Aransas Pass Independent School District.

 Emory Bellard, the father of the wishbone offense, began his coaching career at Ingleside High School in 1952, where he would stay until 1954.
 He led the Mustangs football team to the equivalent of a state championship in 1953 and 1954.

+Del Mar College is the designated community college for all of Nueces and San Patricio counties.

+Economy

+Kiewit Offshore Services has a 500 acre facility in Ingleside.
+With its founding in 2001, Kiewit Offshore Services has been the primary contractor for manufacturing and repairing off shore oil and gas platforms for the Kiewit Corporation, which is the primary company that produces gas and oil in the Gulf of Mexico region.
+Kiewit Offshore Services has been estimated to have a $44.18 million modeled revenue and employees over 1,700 employees, with around 300 staff and 1,400 craft workers.